Hello Are you worried about your Pet? We’re here to help…

 “Veterinary practices who partner with Vets Now to provide their out-of-hours emergency cover can also rest assured that their clients will receive the highest standard of care.”

-Laura Playforth, Vets Now’s head of veterinary standards, said she was “hugely proud” of the accolades.
+Laura Playforth, Vets Now’s professional standards director, said she was “hugely proud” of the accolades.

 She added: “This is recognition of the dedication, passion and expertise displayed by our teams in the face of challenging cases every night and weekend.